S/390 and zSeries Options#

 When

-is specified, generate code using the instructions available with the vector extension facility introduced with the IBM z13 machine generation.
+-mvxis specified, generate code using the instructions available with the vector extension facility introduced with the IBM z13 machine generation.
 This option changes the ABI for some vector type values with regard to alignment and calling conventions.
-In case vector type values are being used in an ABI-relevant context a GAS.gnu_attribute
+In case vector type values are being used in an ABI-relevant context a GAS.gnu_attributecommand will be added to mark the resulting binary with the ABI used.-mvxis enabled by default when using-march=z13.

 - -mzvector, -mno-zvector#